hexchat/documentation/faq.rst

 How do I execute multiple commands in one line?
 -----------------------------------------------

-There are three ways to do this:
+There are a few ways to do this:

 -  If this is during connection the network list (Ctrl+s) has a 'connect commands' section as well as most login types you would need.